 Gain valuable follower insights

-The last of the three tabs in the LinkedIn Analytics dashboard is the followers tab.
+The last of the three tabs in the LinkedIn Analytics tool is the followers tab.
 Much like the Visitors tab, it is all about demographics.

 At the very top, in the highlights section, you’ll see the total number of your followers as well as the follower gain – or loss – over the last 30 days.
 Once you scroll down, you’ll find a detailed chart that closely resembles the Visitors chart.